walkerke/census-r/07-spatial-analysis-census.md

 buf5km <- st_buffer(iowa_methodist, dist = 5000)
 ```

 An alternative option is to create network-based *isochrones*, which are polygons that represent the accessible area around a given location within a given travel time for a given travel mode.
 Isochrones are implemented in the **mapboxapi** package with the `mb_isochrone()` function.
-Mapbox isochrones default to typical driving conditions around a location; this can be adjusted with the `depart_at` parameter for historical traffic and the argument \`profile = "driving-traffic".
+Mapbox isochrones default to typical driving conditions around a location; this can be adjusted with the `depart_at` parameter for historical traffic and the argument `profile = "driving-traffic"`.
 The example below draws a 10-minute driving isochrone around Iowa Methodist for a Tuesday during evening rush hour.

 ```r